 }

-⚠️ Usage of backslashes in script: Remember to escape backslashes by replace all instances of\
+⚠️ Usage of backslashes in script: Remember to escape backslashes by replace all instances of\with\\inside a string.

 For example, rather than:CACertPath: "C:\certs\rootCA.cer"